-Almost every incumbent in the health care industry is being pushed by disruptors or peers to digitally transform using technologies such as 3D bioprinting, wearable monitors and virtual caregivers.
-Many companies will only survive if they become digital transformation visionaries and allow more customer engagement in their health care decisions.
+Almost every incumbent life sciences company is being pushed by disruptors or peers to digitally transform.
+Many companies will only survive if they become digital transformation visionaries.

 Some incumbents unable to keep up with the pace of technological change have already succumbed to competitive pressures.
 Many more will likely fall by the wayside.
-To avoid being blindsided by competitors and stay relevant, health care organizations must find ways to transform their products, processes and business models using digitally-enabled approaches and technologies.
+To avoid being blindsided by competitors and stay relevant, life sciences companies must find ways to transform their products, processes and business models using digitallyenabled approaches and technologies, such as personalized treatments and creating a more collaborative relationship with customers.